RealRoti/RealRoti/README.md

 Simply Roti.

-General tech entusiast, the average github user with 3 damned public repo and tons of other private ones.
+General tech entusiast, the average github user with a few damned public repo and tons of other private ones.
 Applied in dyi space solutions helping my fellow mates at  <a href="https://github.com/spaceora"> ORA Space </a> rn.
 Cybersecurity serial follower, sometimes i build websites, setup databases or create simple android apps.
 But don't call me a developer.
 Or rather, just don't call me.